nchhillar2004/First-server-api/README.md

 ## Features

-iNotebook boasts a range of features designed to enhance your note-taking experience:
+App Name boasts a range of features designed to enhance your note-taking experience:

 - **User Authentication**: Secure registration and login functionality to protect your notes.
 - **Note Management**: Create, update, and delete notes effortlessly.